Logo Anja Jepsen Photography

 For babies at twelve months or around their first birthday, for example, the following motifs are suitable:

 • The stumble and plop moment: Not every step ends successfully!
-Also photograph the moments when your baby loses their balance and gently plops down on their bottom.
+Also photograph the moments when your baby loses their balance and gently plops onto their bottom.
 The surprised or amused expressions on their faces afterwards are often wonderfully funny and show the reality of learning to walk.
 These authentic shots will make you smile later on.

 • Standing freely: Some children can stand freely for a short time at 12 months without holding on.
 Photograph these moments of triumph: the baby stands, balanced, perhaps with its mouth slightly open in concentration, arms outstretched.
 This moment just before the first free step is full of excitement and anticipation.